Azuronate/Premiums/README.md

 - Make sure you go to every config folder, copy the files, and replace them within designated plugin config folders.

 **Installing worlds**
+> Some worlds like spawns have to have the gamerule `/gamerule randomtickspeed 0` as soon you enter so that leaves don't decay
 - Go to `Premiums/<designated server>/Worlds` and copy every folder
 - Go to `<your server folder>/` and paste
 - Restart the server